eleggat/Distortopia/proposal.md

 The program is intended to be lightweight, customizable, and CLI-driven with minimal user setup.
 To the author's knowledge, no current tool offers *this* combination of features, making it an extremely useful utility for geneticists, educators, and bioinformatics researchers alike.

+### Psuedocode

+Pseudocode has been written directly into the corresponding Python file modules within the distortopia/ directory.
+Each script includes docstrings and inline comments that outline the purpose of its functions or classes.
+This includes:

+- __main__.py for command-line interface handling

+- __simf1poly__.py for F1 hybrid simulation from VCFs

+- __segdistorters__.py for detecting segregation distortion

+- [...]

+These serve as the backbone of the project and will be iteratively converted into fully functional code.
+This approach will ensure modular development and allow others to immediately begin contributing to and/or testing specific components.